 While trekking to a higher elevation, some family members can experience AMS, whose symptoms include nausea, dizziness, and headaches.
 To help your body adjust to the environment, bring ample water and be sure to rest frequently if you are elderly.
 Likewise, don't delay in seeking medical assistance if your symptoms worsen.

-List of Top 10 Best Family Trek in Nepal for 2023 with Kids & Senior
+List of Top 10 Best Family Trek in Nepal for Kids & Senior

 - Everest base Camp Trek

 - Ghorepani Poonhill Trek

 - Gokyo Valley Trek

 - Langtang Valley Trek